18F/handbook/_pages/18f/projects-partners/projects-in-distress.md

 - Staffing plan for ramping down or rolling off, including timeline, and what, if any, billing will continue to happen during the work stoppage.
 - Clean up existing documentation about the team’s work products, decisions, and plans, and provide the incoming team with a “spin-up checklist” that will help them get oriented to the project and be able to get started with minimized re-start time.

-The AM should brief 18F senior leadership (ED/DED, Director of Ops, Portfolio or Domain leadership if appropriate, and AM staff at minimum) on this stop/restart plan before sharing with the partner.
+The AM should brief 18F senior leadership on this stop/restart plan before sharing with the partner.

 ### External impact of stopping work